 Day 5: Floresta-Hotel Nebrodi (hours of riding: 5)

-Once we set off from Floresta, we will almost immediately enter the Nebrodi Natural Park (which, spanning almost 90,000 hectares, is the largest on the island).
-We will ride through very varied and beautiful scenery to reach the valley of the Flascio, an important tributary of the Alcantara River, and we will climb a mountain named Monte Colla, on the slopes of which we will find our accommodation for the night, the Hotel Nebrodi.
+Shortly after setting off from Floresta, we enter the Nebrodi Natural Park (which, spanning almost 90,000 hectares, is the largest on the island).
+We ride through very varied and beautiful scenery to reach the valley of the Flascio, an important tributary of the Alcantara River.
+We commence our climb of Monte Colla and on the slopes we find our accommodation for the night, the Hotel Nebrodi.
 At approximately 1400 metres and immersed in nature and tranquillity, the hotel is the most isolated on the island and is the old summer residence of the barons of Vagliasindi diRandazzo.
-We will have supper and spend the night here.
+We have supper and spend the night here.

 Day 6: Hotel Nebrodi-Feudo Vagliasindi (hours of riding: 5)

-After leaving the hotel, we will begin to climb back down from the mountains, passing the source of the Alcantara River, and we will ride towards Randazzo, an important town in the Etna area since antiquity, where we will stop for a short visit and a picnic lunch.
-We will then continue along the valley to reach another old residence of the Vagliasindi barons, with a lovely swimming pool, immersed in award-winning vineyards which produce the famous Etna DOC wines.
+After leaving the hotel, we begin to climb back down from the mountains, passing the source of the Alcantara River, and ride towards Randazzo, an important town in the Etna area since antiquity, where we stop for a short visit and a picnic lunch.
+We then continue along the valley to reach another old residence of the Vagliasindi barons, with a lovely swimming pool, immersed in award-winning vineyards which produce the famous Etna DOC wines.
 You can enjoy a visit of the vineyard and a wine tasting.
-We will have supper and spend the night here.
+We have supper and spend the night here.